 The school has an active Industrial Liaison forum (ILF).
 This forum has a direct impact on the programmes by encouraging employers to sponsor and support the students and to provide real design case studies to engage the students throughout the curriculum.
-Recent case studies that have been taught and assessed were delivered by Bridgestone, DePuys, Baxter, Artis, Corus, BAe, DSTL, Rolls Royce.
+Recent case studies that have been taught and assessed were delivered by Bridgestone, DePuy, Baxter, Artis, Corus, BAe, DSTL, Rolls Royce.

 The ILF meets twice a year.
 The event in October runs in parallel with the SEMS prize day where companies award prizes to more than 30 of our best students.
-During the October event the projects that you will tackle in the academic year are planned and the second event in March is designed to help evaluate and review the projects.
+During the October event the 3rd year (level 6) design projects and 4th year (level 7, MEng) research and development projects that you will tackle, are planned; the second event in March is designed to help evaluate and review the projects.